kshetline/tubular_time_tzdb/README.md

 ## `@tubular/time` data format

-Timezone data takes the form of an object with string keys for string values, where each key is either the name of a piece of metadata describing the collection of timezones, or the name of an IANA timezone.
+This variety of timezone data takes the form of an object with string keys and string values, where each key is either the name of a piece of metadata describing the collection of timezones, or the name of an IANA timezone.

 Each timezone name is a key to a full timezone description, a simple alias to another timezone, or an alias to another timezone with some variant metadata.